-An academic warning shall be imposed when a student earns less than a 2.0 term GPA, but with a cumulative GPA of 2.0 or higher.
-No notation will appear of the academic transcript.
+An academic warning shall be imposed when a student earns less than a 2.00 term GPA, but with a cumulative GPA of 2.00 or higher.
+No notation will appear on the academic transcript.
 Students on academic warning will be required to sign an academic contract acknowledging that their performance is not meeting University standards and stating what actions they are committed to taking to improve performance.
-Students who fail to successfully complete an academic action plan may be prohibited from future enrollment by the appropriate Undergraduate Academic Dean.
+Students who fail to successfully complete an academic action plan may be prohibited from future enrollment by the appropriate academic dean.

-Academic probation shall be imposed when cumulative GPA is less than 2.00.
+Academic probation shall be imposed when the cumulative GPA is less than 2.00.

 A student on probation:

-May take no more than 16 credits per semester;
+May take no more than 15 credits per major (Spring or Fall) semester;

+May not take more than 12 credits during the summer;

+May not take more than 3 credits during the winter;

 May be required (at the discretion of individual Colleges) to

 consult with an advisor before beginning a probationary semester, and

 to sign an academic contract acknowledging that their performance is not meeting University standards and stating what actions they are committed to taking to improve performance.

-Academic probation will be lifted when cumulative GPA is at least 2.00.
+Academic probation will be lifted when the cumulative GPA is at least 2.00.

+.

 Academic Suspensions

-Suspension Under Academic Eligibility Policy (Section 2.2.1)
+Suspension Based on Cumulative GPA

 First suspension will be imposed when a student has two consecutive semesters (Fall and Spring) with a cumulative GPA below 2.00.
+A student must earn a minimum of a 2.50 term GPA for each (Fall and Spring) semester or raise their cumulative GPA to a 2.00 to avoid being placed on academic suspension.

-First Suspension: A student who is placed on first academic suspension at the end of a fall or spring semester will be suspended from continued enrollment through the end of the subsequent fall or spring semester.
-A student must earn a minimum 2.00 semester GPA the first semester back and raise their cumulative GPA to at least 2.00 by the end of the second semester back or earn a minimum 2.50 semester GPA for every subsequent semester following the suspension until cumulative GPA is 2.00 or greater.
+First Suspension: A student who is placed on first academic suspension at the end of a Fall or Spring semester will be suspended from continued enrollment through the end of the subsequent Spring or ll semester.
+A student must earn a minimum 2.00 term GPA the first semester back and raise their cumulative GPA to at least 2.00 by the end of the second semester back or earn a minimum 2.50 term GPA for every subsequent semester following the suspension until cumulative GPA is 2.00 or greater.
+Failure to meet these GPA criteria upon return from first suspension will result in second suspension.

-Second Suspension: A student who is placed on second academic suspension at the end of a fall or spring semester will be suspended from continued enrollment for two consecutive academic semesters (spring, fall).
+Second Suspension: A student who is placed on second academic suspension at the end of a Fall or Spring semester will be suspended from continued enrollment for two consecutive academic semesters (Spring, Fall).
+A student must earn a minimum 2.00 term GPA the first semester back and raise their cumulative GPA to at least 2.00 by the end of the second semester back or earn a minimum 2.50 term GPA for every subsequent semester following the suspension until cumulative GPA is 2.00 or greater.
+Failure to meet these GPA criteria upon return from second suspension will result in final suspension.

-Note: Students are not eligible for enrollment in the summer or winter term immediately following a suspension going into effect.

 Final Suspension: A student will be permanently dismissed for failure to meet returning performance requirements after a second academic suspension.